vimcolorschemes/extractor.nvim/README.md

 # vimcolorschemes/extractor.nvim

-This is a simple plugin to extract color groups from a neovim buffer.
-It's used in the context of [vimcolorschemes.com](https://vimcolorschemes.com) to extract color data from a vim colorscheme and generate a preview.
+This plugin is used to extract color group data from a neovim buffer in the context of [vimcolorschemes.com](https://vimcolorschemes.com) in the objective of generating previews for colorschemes.

 ## Requirements

-* vim syntax highlighting (not treesitter)
+* vim syntax highlighting
+* treesitter disabled

 ## Installation